Perfect Buttermilk Scones: Our No.1 Trusted Recipe

 Instructions

-1. Create the Dry Foundation Begin by igniting your oven's warmth, setting it to 220°C (425°F) or 200°C (400°F) if your oven has a fan.
+1. Create the Dry Foundation Begin by igniting your oven's warmth, setting it to 220Β°C (425Β°F) or 200Β°C (400Β°F) if your oven has a fan.
 In a deep basin, whisk together the flour, salt, and baking powder.
 This crucial first move ensures an even distribution of the lifting agents throughout the batch, a key to their impressive rise.

 2. Infuse the Cold Butter Let your fingertips work through the flour as you quickly press in the tiny, cold butter cubes until the mixture has a crumbly texture.
 It's imperative that the butter stays as cool as possible; larger, pea-sized pieces are perfectly acceptable as they will create flaky pockets of steam when baked.
 Once complete, gently stir in your sugar.

 3. Coax the Ingredients Together Now, create a small hollow in the center and pour in the 150ml (1/2 cup + 2 tablespoons) of cold buttermilk.
 Using a butter knife, delicately combine the liquids into the dry components with a slow, slicing motion.
 The mixture will quickly come together into a soft, slightly shaggy dough.
-Use your hands to very lightly press it into a single, cohesive lump—no kneading is required.
+First, just gently press the dough together with your handsβ€”no need to knead it, just form it into one smooth, cohesive lumpβ€”no kneading is required.

 Nutrition Facts